 If it's not feasible to film a full-scale video during a worship service, consider having a worship leader or small group record themselves.
 You can also experiment with different formats and approaches, such as performing covers or original songs.
 It's essential to do your research and ensure that you have the necessary licenses and permissions to stream the content without being flagged by the social platform.

-Church-related videos might be flagged on social media platforms for violation of community standards, copyright infringement, or sensitive or controversial content.
+Church-related videos can be flagged on social media for community standards violations, copyright infringement, or sensitive or controversial content.

 Use The Pastor’s Social Media Accounts

 There's no doubt that today people trust people more than organizations.
 This makes it super important to connect with your ideal audience through personal accounts.

 You can delegate the work of managing the pastor's social media accounts if they don't find the time to manage them.
 This will help to maintain a solid social presence of your church and ensure that your messages and content align with your vision and values.